 Another notable scene has the four noblemen composing love sonnets in secret, simultaneously, which they intend to hide in the woods for the ladies to discover.

 The director staged this one as a boy band music video, suggestive choreography included.

-On the whole, I enjoyed the play
+I enjoyed the play

 , because the performers did the humor with restraint.